 Further Restriction Options Under Review

-Beyond the initial proposals of a complete ban or a ban with temporary derogations, ECHA is examining alternative restriction options.
+Beyond the initial proposals of a complete ban or a ban with temporary derogations, the EU is examining alternative restriction options.
 These could include conditional use allowances or phased restrictions, particularly for sectors such as batteries, fuel cells, medical devices, and semiconductors, where technical alternatives are still emerging.

 PFAS Restriction Roadmap for 2025

-Looking ahead, ECHA plans to finalise RAC and SEAC opinions in 2025, followed by a public consultation on socio-economic aspects.
+Looking ahead, agencies plan to publish sector specific opinions in 2025, followed by a public consultation on socio-economic aspects.
 The process will culminate in a consolidated recommendation for the European Commission, ensuring transparent and evidence-based decision-making with input from EU member states.